exercism/kotlin/docs/TESTS.md

 ---
 Good luck!
 Have fun!

-If you get stuck at any point, don't forget to reach out for [help](https://exercism.org/docs/using/contact).
+If you get stuck at any point, feel free to reach out for help on the [forum](https://exercism.org/r/forum) or our `#get-help` channel on our [Discord server](https://exercism.org/r/discord).